 Some of the most beloved movies ever were based on books.
 But just because we loved them doesn’t mean the original author did.

 Disney’s Mary Poppins might be a cherished childhood memory for a lot of us, but for author P.L.
 Travers, it was a complete slap in the face.
 Despite having script approval, Travers' edits were largely disregarded.
 Travers loathed the movie's animated sequences and was perturbed that Mary Poppins’ strict side was downplayed.
 After some heated meetings, Travers reluctantly approved.
 She would have been shunned from the star-studded premiere had she not shamed a Disney exec into an invite.
 The 65-year-old Travers spent most of the movie crying and ultimately refused to let Disney touch the rest of the series.
-[Update: This became a movie, with Tom Hanks as Walt Disney.
-Here's the trailer.]
+This later became a movie—Saving Mr. Banks—with Tom Hanks playing Walt Disney.
+And a Poppins sequel is in the works.

 Stephen King probably made movie buffs cringe when he said he hated what Stanley Kubrick did to The Shining.